bahodure0226/sep10-freedom-project/blog/entry04.md

 ##### 3/2/25

 ## My tool
 During the time between the last entry and this one, I was given many different coding tools to use.
 I originally chose Aframe because it seemed really cool to have 3d shapes that I could control to make models.
 After tinkering with that for a while I decided that it was too difficult for me so I chose my backup, Animate CSS.
 I tinkered with this tool on [W3Schools](https://www.w3schools.com/css/css3_animations.asp) and [FreeCodeCamp's](https://www.freecodecamp.org/learn/responsive-web-design/#applied-visual-design) Applied Visual Design lessons.
 At first I just read through the articles and clicked "try it yourself", this gave me an idea of how to use the tool.
-I then changed the code myself and created this little box that changes between colors as the animation begins and ends.
+I then changed the code myself and created this little box that changes between colors as the animation begins and ends:
 ```HTML
 <style>
 div {